Occupational Therapy with Elders, 4th Edition

 7. Occupational therapy practice models 8.
 Opportunities for best practice in various settings 9.
 Cultural diversity of the aging population 10.
 Ethical aspects in the work with elders 11.
 Working with families and caregivers of elders 12.
 Addressing sexual activity of elders 13.
 Use of medications by elders 14.
 Considerations of Mobility Part 1: Restraint reduction Part 2: Wheelchair seating and positioning Part 3: Fall prevention Part 4: Community mobility 15.
 Working with elders who have vision impairments 16.
 Working with elders who have hearing impairments 17.
 Strategies to maintain continence in elders 18.
 Dysphagia and other eating and nutritional concerns with elders 19.
 Working with elders who have had cerebrovascular accidents 20.
 Working with elders who have dementia and Alzheimer's disease 21.
 Working with elders who have psychiatric conditions 22.
 Working with elders who have orthopedic conditions 23.
 Working with elders who have cardiovascular conditions 24.
 Working with elders who have pulmonary conditions 25.
 Working with elders who have oncological conditions

-Helene Lohman, MA, OTD, OTR/L, Associate Professor, Department of Occupational Therapy, Creighton University, School of Pharmacy and Health Professions, Omaha, Nebraska, Rene Padilla, MS, OTR/L, Creighton University, Omaha, NE and Sue Byers-Connon, BA, COTA/L, ROH, Mt.
+Helene Lohman, OTD, OTR/L, FAOTA, Professor, Department of Occupational Therapy, Creighton University, Omaha, Nebraska., Rene Padilla, MS, OTR/L, Creighton University, Omaha, NE and Sue Byers-Connon, BA, COTA/L, ROH, Mt.
 Hood Community College, Gresham, OR